avalon-lang/docs/source/reference/encapsulation.rst

         return 0

-Same with other declarations, a function declaration is public by default so there is rarely any need to declare public.
+Same with other declarations, a function declaration is public by default so there is rarely any need to declare it as public.
 And to reitarate, a public function cannot use in its signature a type instance from a private type.